outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - difference network
               - a network of difference structures (like extreme, opposite, specific, value, structure, & pattern differences) for intents like 'find alternatives' or 'find interactions between a specific difference set'
             - relevance/irrelevance network (for what contexts & problems would info be useful/useless)
+              - system context network
+                - systems where info would fit into the system or be useful
+                - related contexts & their interactions
+                - spaces where info is structural (graphable) or has an attribute like difference structure (difference type/degree)
+            - point sets (like threshold values/centers/origins to use as references)

         - structures identified by interface analysis